dburkhardt/viash_web/content/docs/reference_config/platform-nextflow.md

 Specifying the attribute(s) like this will use the container `dataintuitive/viash:0.4.0` from Docker hub (registry).

-If no tag/version is specified viash will use `functionality.version` as the version/tag.
+If no tag/version is specified Viash will use `functionality.version` as the version/tag.

-If no registry is specified, viash (and NextFlow) will assume the image is available locally or on Docker Hub.
+If no registry is specified, Viash (and NextFlow) will assume the image is available locally or on Docker Hub.
 In other words, the `registry: ...` attribute above is superfluous.
 No other registry is checked automatically due to a limitation from Docker itself.